ucsf-wynton/wynton-website-hpc/docs/hpc/support/index.md

   * On emails, please use 'Reply All' in all your correspondence

-  * Don't include screenshot images; cut-and-paste text from the console
+  * [Don't include screenshot images](/hpc/support/faq.html#avoid-screenshots-when-asking-for-help); instead, cut-and-paste text from the console

   * If you have problems with jobs (e.g. not running or given errors), make sure to include the job IDs of the job you need help on